Why You Need More Than One Tool

 | Learning curve | Low |

-Over 60 built-in detectors, with support for writing custom detectors.
+Over 60 built-in detectors, with support for writing custom detectors in Python.

 Mythril — Symbolic Execution Engine